biaokelvin/design-patterns/README.md

 # design-patterns
-Repository for my implementations of each design patterns
+Repository for my implementations of each design patterns.

 #### Creational Patterns
 1. Singleton